nn1ks/RemoteFiles/README.md

 The [ssh](https://pub.dev/packages/ssh) package is used to connect to SFTP, which wraps iOS library [NMSSH](https://github.com/NMSSH/NMSSH) and Android library [JSch](http://www.jcraft.com/jsch/).

 #### Connection data
-The connections are saved in two JSON files (favorites.json & recentlyAdded.json).<br/>
+The connections are saved with the [hive](https://pub.dev/packages/hive) package and are encrypted using the [EncryptedBox](https://hivedb.github.io/hive/#/encrypted_box).
+The encryption key is stored using the [flutter_secure_storage](https://pub.dev/packages/flutter_secure_storage) package.<br/>
-On Android the files are located in the ApplicationDocumentsDirectory.<br/>
+On Android the data is stored in the ApplicationDocumentsDirectory.<br/>
-On iOS the files are located in the ApplicationSupportDirectory.
+On iOS the data is stored in the ApplicationSupportDirectory.

 #### Downloaded files
 On Android the downloaded files are saved to external storage.
 The location can be changed on Android in the settings.<br/>